dabsterindia/LABs/SSL-TLS/Set Up Truststore for Ambari Server.md

-# Truststore for Ambari Server
+# Setup Truststore for Ambari Server

 You must configure the Truststore for Ambari and add required certificates if: